Skip to main content

 from keyban_api_client import PassportData

-# SHA-256 (one-way hash)
+# SHA-256 (one-way hash) — encryption_key is NOT set on this path

 data = PassportData.create_encrypted(